 CoNLL 2019 long paper submissions must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.
 Each submission will be reviewed by at least three program committee members.
+Following last year's procedure, we are only allowing long paper submissions for CoNLL-2019, and no short papers.
 Each long paper submission consists of a paper of up to eight (8) pages of content, plus unlimited pages for references.
 Final versions of long papers will be given one additional page (up to nine pages with unlimited pages for references) so that reviewers comments can be taken into account.

 - IMPORTANT: New submission guidelines